andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 [![Clustermap of rating column correlations](images/ratings_clustermap.png)](images/ratings_clustermap.png)

 Some observations:
-- the number of regular ratings, weight ratings, comments, and wishing/wanting/trading/owned statuses are highly to fairly correlated with each other.
+- the number of regular ratings, weight ratings, comments, and wishing/wanting/trading/owned statuses are fairly or highly correlated with each other.
-- number of regular or weight ratings isn't correlated with the average score of the ratings.
+- number of standard or weight (i.e. complexity) ratings isn't correlated with the average score of the ratings.
-- average rating has a mild correlation with the weight average rating, which could suggest more complex games are rated higher.
+- the average standard rating has a mild correlation with the weight average rating, which could suggest more complex games are rated higher.

 ## What is the Golden Age of Board Games?